mailpace/blog/content/blog/how-to-get-emails-delivered.md

 ## 1. Don’t send spam

-It seems obvious, but anyone can sign up to an account at OhMySMTP, and even legitimate senders can be victims of spammers.
+It seems obvious, but anyone can sign up to an account at MailPace, and even legitimate senders can be victims of spammers.
 We’ve seen spam coming through contact forms, private message notifications and more.
 Anything that originates from your IP will be accredited to you, so **if there's anywhere your users can input text, spammers will try to exploit it**.
 And if your reputation starts to drop, so will your delivery rates.

 Here’s what we do to help stop this:

 ### Spam filter on all outgoing emails

-We use [Rspamd](https://rspamd.com/) to filter every email sent through OhMySMTP.
+We use [Rspamd](https://rspamd.com/) to filter every email sent through MailPace.
 Our filters are aggressive and we use the built in Neural network module to learn from spam we see in the wild.

-Rspamd can be confusing to configure, if you're struggling, we've previously written about [how to set up Rspamd](https://blog.ohmysmtp.com/blog/how-to-catch-spam-with-rspamd/
+Rspamd can be confusing to configure, if you're struggling, we've previously written about [how to set up Rspamd](https://blog.mailpace.com/blog/how-to-catch-spam-with-rspamd/
 ).

 ### Whitelisted file extension attachments

-We support attachments, but we only support a subset of file extensions ([details in our docs](https://docs.ohmysmtp.com/reference/send/#attachments)), and virus scan them before sending.
+We support attachments, but we only support a subset of file extensions ([details in our docs](https://docs.mailpace.com/reference/send/#attachments)), and virus scan them before sending.
 While not perfect this significantly reduces the risk of dangerous files being sent through our service.

 ### Proof of domain ownership

-Every domain must be verified using [DKIM](https://blog.ohmysmtp.com/blog/whats-a-DKIM-record/).
+Every domain must be verified using [DKIM](https://blog.mailpace.com/blog/whats-a-DKIM-record/).
 This is both to prove ownership of a domain, but also because most email servers will check DKIM signatures before delivery regardless.

 ### No free plan